brianyaklin/brianyaklin.github.io/_posts/2021-09-09-ansible-playbook-execution-best-practices.md

 ## Best Practice # 1 - Manually specifying inventory file

 There are multiple ways for the ansible-playbook command to find an inventory file to execute against.
 This can be through the use of the ANSIBLE_INVENTORY variable, the default location of inventory/hosts.yml, by using the -i flag on the ansible-playbook command, dynamic inventory scripts, etc. With many different methods of defining your inventory, I find the safest method is to manually and explicitly identify it when executing a playbook.
 This ensures that if you created an inventory file for a specific change you are implementing, there is no chance of ansible-playbook picking up a different inventory file through one of the other methods.
-This will help you avoid uninentional changes being executed against devices you have not intended for.
+This will help you avoid uninentional changes being executed against devices unrelated to your change.

 In my example folder structure there are two inventory files, but the one that I want to execute my playbook against is ios_routers.yml.
 To specify this I use the -i flag with the ansible-playbook command: